Kondo overscreening in the presence of superconductivity: The YSR Phase

 where the first term is the contribution from the one-string, the second term is the $\delta$ dependent impurity contribution, and finally, the third term is the direct contribution from the boundary string root.

 The impurity contribution to the integrated density of states

 which is positive, and hence, the impurity is screened by the bound mode.
-Both the one string and the impurity term contribute negatively, but there is a sole positive contribution that comes from the boundary string root.
+Both the one-string and the impurity term contribute negatively, but there is a sole positive contribution that comes from the boundary string root.
 Hence, this shows that this is a single mode of screening for impurity.

+In summary, the YSR phase arises when the strength of the bulk superconducting order is further increased, making the superconducting interaction comparable to or stronger than the Kondo coupling.
+In this regime, the impurity is no longer screened in the ground state, but a single-particle bound mode — akin to a Yu-Shiba-Rusinov state in a BCS superconductor — can screen it in an excited state.
+This midgap state has a finite mass, lying below the bulk superconducting gap, and provides an alternative mechanism for impurity screening distinct from the many-body Kondo cloud seen in the overscreened phase.
+The presence of a single-particle bound state localized at the edge reflects the competition between Kondo physics and superconductivity, where the latter dominates at low energies, preventing full Kondo screening.